ElectricWarr/DevOps-Playground-Crossplane/1-platform-engineer/1b-providers/README.md

 This is where that extra provider comes in: we can configure credentials on the parent provider `upbound-provider-family-aws`, and these will be inherited by all the AWS providers we have installed.

-Create the following manifest file and name it `provider-aws-config.yaml`:
+Open `provider-aws-config.yaml` and paste in the following manifest:

 ```yaml
 ---